alexeiZamyatin/tableau-unhcr-connector/README.md

   * bower install
   * grunt serve

-Note: you will need to install npm (also comes with node.js) and then use it to install bower and grunt-cli (npm install bower grunt-cli)
+Note: you will need to install npm (also comes with node.js) beforehand and then use it to install bower and grunt-cli (npm install bower grunt-cli).
+See https://www.npmjs.com/package/npm for npm installation instructions.

 Installation via npm will be provided soon.